 Coordinate Each Other

 An easy way to avoid a fashion catastrophe would be to simply coordinate.
-The Elisha Family is a great example of this.
-I just love how the men of the family wore blue flannel shirts.
+The image below is a great example of this.
+I just love how the men of the family wore blue shirts.
 Each shirt has a slightly different secondary color, but are still within the same tones of brightness.
-Instead of matching with them, Audrey opted for a grey sweater, which complimented the rest of the family perfectly.
+Instead of matching with them, the ladies opted for a pops of earthy tones, which complimented the rest of the family perfectly.
 No one stands out too much in each portrait, which is exactly what you want when taking a group photo.

 Ask Your Photographer